healthcare-and-life-sciences/epic-patient-search/README.md

         7. jti: salesforce
         8. cert: fhirdemo_cert
         9. callback uri: [https://](https://%3Cyour/)<your salesforce org domain>/services/authcallback/Epic_JWT_Auth
-2. Add your API endpoint to Remote Site Settings
+2. Add your API endpoint to Remote Site Settings.
+If you are connecting to Epic via MuleSoft, you can skip this step.
     1. Setup > Remote Site Settings
     2. New
     3. Enter a name and then the URL of your API - e.g., https://fhir.epic.com/interconnect-fhir-oauth/